 Prerequisites are studies some unis specify you must have completed in order to do a particular course.
 At these unis, you won’t be able to apply for a course if you haven’t studied the prerequisites in high school.

 The good news is, at Charles Sturt, most of our degrees don’t have prerequisites.

-That means there are no HSC/VCE subjects you absolutely, definitely need to take to apply to most of our courses.
+That means there are no best HSC subjects or best VCE subjects you absolutely, definitely need to take to apply to most of our courses.